HL7NZ/nhi/input/pagecontent/businessView.md

 **NHI numbers have one of 2 formats**
 * AAANNNC (3 alpha, 3 numeric and one numeric check digit).
 * AAANNAX (3 alpha, 2 numeric, 1 alpha and one alpha check digit).
-This format will be first issued circa 2025.
+This format will be first issued in July 2026.

-For more information [click here](https://www.tewhatuora.govt.nz/our-health-system/claims-provider-payments-and-entitlements/nhi-number-format-changes) for website links or [click here](https://www.tewhatuora.govt.nz/publications/hiso-100462022-consumer-health-identity-standard/) for the consumer health identity standard, that includes the check digit calculation.
+For more information [click here](https://www.tewhatuora.govt.nz/our-health-system/claims-provider-payments-and-entitlements/nhi-number-format-changes) for website links or [click here](https://www.tewhatuora.govt.nz/publications/hiso-100462024-consumer-health-identity-standard) for the consumer health identity standard, that includes the check digit calculation.

 #### Context